Andrettin/Wyrmsun/readme.txt

 * AI
 - Fixed an issue which caused AI gold mine construction to sometimes not occur.
+- The AI now researches the level 2 ranged projectile upgrade by default when it researches the level 2 melee weapon and shield upgrades.

 * Buildings
 - Buildings can now be selected by rectangle.